 Clouded by herd instinct, I decided to take off and go home on foot.
 Just as I walked towards the opposite sidewalk, I looked back involuntarily—I saw that everyone else had left except the old lady who was waiting in line behind me earlier.
 I couldn’t drag my eyes away from her frail, diminutive figure.
 I thought to myself, “She can’t be out here alone.
 It’s not safe.”

-Without a doubt, I walked back to the line where she was and asked she was headed.
+Without a doubt, I walked back to the line where she still was and asked she was headed.
 She prompted me to repeat my question several times, then murmured an answer I couldn’t make out.

 “You can’t be out here alone.
 How about I send you home?”
 I offered anyway.

 Funnily enough, she didn’t answer me.
 She probably couldn’t hear me this time or just wanted to get on with her life despite the kind offer from a good Samaritan.
-I gave up on asking, but leaving her behind would go against my heart.
-I stood back in line and kept her company.
+I gave up on asking, but leaving her behind would go against my heart so I stood back in line and kept her company.